Varunda/honu/README.md

 ### Commands

-carl-wt can be interacted with in the console by typing commands.
+honu can be interacted with in the console by typing commands.
 It is a bit jank currently.
 If text is output while you're typing a command, the input text will be split.
 There is no command history or auto-complete.

-Commands are processed in `/Code/Commands`, and can aid in running carl-wt.
+Commands are processed in `/Code/Commands`, and can aid in running honu.
 To list all commands available, use `.list`.
-To safely close carl-wt, use `.close`.
-Closing carl-wt thru SIGTERM can be done (such as ^C), but can prevent some non-essential cleanup processes from running.
+To safely close honu, use `.close`.
+Closing honu thru SIGTERM can be done (such as ^C), but can prevent some non-essential cleanup processes from running (such as ending current sessions).

 #### Common commands